Basic Tuning Approach

 This is an Advanced Level product.
 Due to hundreds of different aquarium plumbing setups, pumps, sumps, ect, Synergy Reef DOES NOT Provide specific tuning assistance with this overflow.
 We can provide basic installation assistance, but setup and tuning to your aquarium is up to you.
 This can be done by anyone as long as you take the time to properly setup your system.
 Proper plumbing of the overflow to the sump also plays a big part in turning the overflow, not just the internal plumbing.
 If you are not capable of doing this, please hire a professional to do so.

 The Shadow Overflow can be used on many difference sized aquariums with various flow rates.
 We have designed it to be a versatile overflow for many different aquariums.
 To be able to work with so many systems, each needs to be tuned to the specific flow of that system.
+This will have to be decided by you on what best fits your specific tank needs.

 You will need to use a Gate Valve to properly tune the overflow.
 We DO NOT recommend using a ball valve.
 Ball valves are only used for On/Off functions and not for adjusting water flow.
 A gate valve will allow for the proper fine tuning of the overflow's flow to properly balance the drains.